Ruby Sunday: Casting and development

 Auditions for the Fifteenth Doctor's companion took place on 24 September 2022.
 Millie Gibson stated she was given "three adjectives" to base the character on in the audition process: charismatic, bubbly, and positive.
 Gibson was chosen through the audition process, with her agents confirming to her that she got the part shortly before her appearance at the National Television Awards.
 On 18 November 2022, during Children in Need, Gibson was announced as the new companion Ruby Sunday.
-Gibson stated that Ruby's character was "very bubbly, very positive", and that "she has a certain innocence to her".
+Gibson stated that Ruby's character was "very bubbly, very positive", and that "she has a certain innocence to her" as well as her style being described as "punky" and pulled "off the rack in a charity shop" (Doctor Who Magazine #586).
 She described the relationship between Ruby and the Doctor as being akin to "two girls in school, giggling and gossiping", with the two being "platonic best friends" who were constantly laughing.
 She also characterised Ruby as "fighting for the underdog" and being selfless in her actions.
 Gibson continued to develop Ruby's character throughout the series, and attempted to play Ruby unlike any character Gibson had played before, as well as unlike any past companion in the series.
 Jess Barfoot acted as Gibson's stunt double.

 Ruby's character arc during her first season on the show focused on the mystery of her mother's identity; this arc was resolved by revealing her mother to be a regular person.
-Davies stated he was inspired by the divisive response to the identity of Rey's parentage in the Star Wars film series, in which Rey's parents are initially stated to be "nobodies" before being revealed to be a descendant of the character Palpatine.
-Wanting to subvert the trope of a character being intrinsically "special" or having mysterious powers, Davies elected to make Ruby and her mother completely normal instead.
+Davies stated he was inspired by the divisive response to the identity of Rey's parentage in the Star Wars film series, in which Rey's parents are initially stated to be "nobodies" before being revealed to be a descendant of the character Emperor Palpatine.
+Wanting to subvert the trope of a character being intrinsically "special" or having mysterious powers, Davies elected to make Ruby and her mother completely normal individual who extraordinary things happen to instead.